Extracurricular activities are carried out during school hours. These activities have the objective of developing creativity.

 Appearing to play an instrument makes the motor, visual and auditory part work at the same time.
 This allows neuroplasticity, agility and creativity to gain.
 We finish seeing that these benefits move afterwards in the academic aspect.
 Students increase mental agility in mathematics for example.

-At Santa Clara, students have the opportunity to learn to play an instrument: piano, violin, cello, drums, guitar or ukulele.
+At Santa Clara International School, students have the opportunity to learn to play an instrument: piano, violin, cello, drums, guitar or ukulele.

 Several studies show that children who learn a new language at an early age develop cognitive abilities, such as increase of skills in problem solving, creativity, and respect to others cultures.